azadey/rn-guessing-game/README.md

 ### `npm start`

 Runs the app in the development mode.
-Press a to run the app in android emulator
+- Press a to run the app in android emulator
-Press i to run the app in iphone emulator
+- Press i to run the app in iphone emulator
+- Press r to reload the app in both emulator

 ### Home Screen